drogue-iot/drogue-device/README.md

 ## What are Actors?

 Actors make it convenient to write stateful concurrent systems using message passing.
 Actors only process one message at a time, and communicate with other actors by sending messages to their addresses.
-Actors compose easily due to their decoupled nature, and makes it easier to maintain an expanding code base.
+Actors compose easily due to their decoupled nature, making it easier to maintain an expanding code base.

-Actors in drogue-device are *async*, which means that they maybe process messages using async-await support in Rust.
+Actors in drogue-device are *async*, which means that they process messages using async-await support in Rust.
+This does not mean you have to write async code, but you will have the option to do so.
+The [async book](https://rust-lang.github.io/async-book/) is a great way to learn more about async Rust.

 ## Examples